 Following the responses from Directors, a collated document was prepared which the Chairman discussed with each Director.
-A number of areas for improvement were identified and will be addressed during FY19.
+A number of areas for improvement were identified and addressed in 2019.

 This process has also provided a review of each Director seeking re-election at the AGM to enable a recommendation to be made by the Board to Shareholders.